k88hudson/git-flight-rules/CONTRIBUTE.md

 ## Translation

-We use a translation called [GitLocalize][gl].
+We use a translation tool called [GitLocalize][gl].
 Please follow these steps to get started with your contributions:

 1. Go to [GitLocalize's k88hudson/git-flight-rules repository][gl-repo].
 1. Sign up using your GitHub account :octocat:.